ropensci/roweb3/content/blog/2024-03-22-champions-program-projects/index.md

 All our champions and mentors wrote blog posts for the rOpenSci webpage ([English](/tags/champions-program/), [Spanish](/es/tags/champions-program/)).

-## Closing the program and next steps
+## Champions' accomplishments and next steps

-It's bittersweet to say goodbye to our 2022-2023 Champions.
 Our Champions have been very successful in the delivery of their projects, building high quality software with a focus on their countries and discipline.
 The impact of their work also spread to their home institutions and related local communities.
 Not only through their outreach activities sharing information and knowledge contextualized for their audience, but also through their researching and developing solutions to common barriers to participation such as language.

-However, many of our Champions will continue engage with rOpenSci, and even have already planned activities for 2024.
+Many of our Champions will continue engage with rOpenSci, and even have already planned activities for 2024.
 Stay tuned to learn about them!

 ## Acknowledgements